TeamSTEPPS Fundamentals Course: Module 1. Introduction

-In addition, the TeamSTEPPS DVD includes copies of all of the materials used in the training, including all the videos from the curriculum.
+In addition, all of the materials used in the training are available online, including all the videos from the curriculum.
 Some additional videos you may wish to integrate into your training are also provided.

 Several of the videos are vignettes for which an "opportunity" for improvement version and a "success" version are provided.
 Shorter video clips are also available to highlight the use of specific TeamSTEPPS tools and strategies.
 A matrix of available videos is included in the Course Management Guide (Tab A).

-The disk also includes materials that we will not cover in the Master Training Course, but they will be useful to you after the training.
+Other materials that we will not cover in the Master Training Course will be useful to you after the training.
 For example, the Essentials Course can be used for training TeamSTEPPS to staff in your organization.
 In addition, a set of scenarios, organized by clinical area or specialty, is available for use.
 These can be used to supplement your training or to develop exercises or simulations that will be most relevant to your training participants.

-Instructor Note: It is helpful to demonstrate for participants how to navigate the disk through the C drive of the computer, where files can be identified by file name.
+Instructor Note: It is helpful to demonstrate for participants how to navigate the materials online so they know where to find them.

-Finally, it is important to note that many resources are also available online, on the Agency for Healthcare Research and Quality (AHRQ) Web site (http://teamstepps.ahrq.gov).
+Finally, a reminder that all TeamSTEPPS materials, including additional topics, such as Rapid Response, are on the Agency for Healthcare Research and Quality (AHRQ) Web site (http://teamstepps.ahrq.gov).